-Christie Pits Film Festival (CPFF) is a free, weekly outdoor film festival

-  held each summer in Christie Pits Park, Toronto.
-The festival brings high
+Christie Pits Film Festival (CPFF) is a free, weekly outdoor film festival held each summer in Christie Pits Park, Toronto.
+It is the signature series of Toronto Outdoor Picture Show (TOPS), a local nonprofit dedicated to sharing quality outdoor cinema with Toronto communities.
+Having completed its eighth summer season in 2018, CPFF sees average audiences of 1000 people per night.

-  quality, diverse and accessible film programming to the residents of

-  Toronto's urban west end.
-Having completed its seventh summer season in

-  2017, the festival sees average audiences of 1000 people per night.

-  Feel free to interpret the theme broadly, but please be advised that only

-  films set in Toronto (including the GTA) will be considered in 2018.
+Feel free to interpret the theme broadly, but please be advised that only films related to the above themes will be considered in 2018.

 • Submissions MUST BE CANADIAN FILMS by independent filmmakers.
-Preference

-  will be given to Ontario-based filmmakers.
-Films from other countries will

-  not be considered.
+Films from other countries will not be considered.

 • Short films must be no longer than 20 minutes.

 • Feature films must be at least 60 minutes, and should not exceed 120 minutes.

 • Films may be fictional, documentary, animated, live-action or experimental in style or nature.

 • Films will be selected on the basis of overall quality, fit to annual themes, fit to festival audience, and representation of a broad set of filmmaking voices.

 • Films are screened outdoors to audiences of all ages, and therefore should be rated PG or G by the OFRB.
 In lieu of an official rating, all films must nonetheless feature content suitable for a general audience.
 Please do not submit films that are excessively mature or violent, as they will not be considered.